ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/Rules.md

 ## Rules tab

-This tab is responsbilie for managing your rule defintions.
+This tab is responsible for managing your rule definitions.

 ### Naming